Assistant Director of Equity and Diversity

 Under the supervision of the Director of Equity and Diversity, the Assistant Director will assist the Director with managing the Office of Equity and Diversity which includes diversity and inclusion activities; the University Women's Center; the Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) Center, the Center for Faith and Spirituality and the Bias Education Response Taskforce.
 The Assistant Director also serves as the Coordinator of the LGBTQ Center.
 The Assistant Director of Equity and Diversity will work closely with students, staff, administration, faculty, and others to positively influence the development of a vibrant, inclusive, and affirming campus community that encourages active, responsible citizenship in an increasingly diverse and multicultural environment.

-- Assist the Director of Equity and Diversity with daily management of the Office of Equity and Diversity including development of mission, strategic plan, budgeting, and supervision of staff (when necessary)
+- Assist the Director of Equity and Diversity with daily management of the Office of Equity and Diversity including development of mission, strategic plan, program development, budgeting, and supervision of staff (when necessary)

 - Lead the Office of Equity and Diversity in the absence of the Director.
 Supervises staff and directs the work operations, develops performance standards, makes performance evaluations, provides guidance and counsel to staff and approves personnel actions within the program or unit including promotions, hiring and disciplinary actions in accordance with college policies and state regulations in the Director's absence.